keu/docs/tutorials/astro-python-sdk.md

     INSERT INTO customers_table (CUSTOMER_ID, CUSTOMER_NAME,TYPE) VALUES     ('CUST1','NAME1','TYPE1'),('CUST2','NAME2','TYPE1'),('CUST3','NAME3','TYPE2');
     ```

 2. Create and populate a reporting table.
-This is where we'll merge our transformed data:
+This is where you'll merge our transformed data:

     ```sql